Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 ## U-SQL Preview Features

 We currently have the following U-SQL features in public or private preview.
-A feature in preview means that we are still finalizing the implementation of the feature, but are soliciting feedback and want to make it available ahead of a full release due to their value to the scenarios they address and the ability to learn more from our customers.
+A feature in preview means that we are still finalizing the implementation of the feature.
+Due to its value in customer scenarios, we are making it available ahead of a full release to solicit feedback and learn more from our customers.

-A _private preview_ feature means that you have to contact us for access since it often involves extra steps (like specifying a special runtime), is only working in a limited context (e.g., it does not work with all other capabilities), or may be removed/not shipped due to customer feedback.
+A _private preview_ feature means that customers must contact us for access since it may involve extra steps (like specifying a special runtime), only work in a limited context (e.g., it does not work with all other capabilities), or may be removed/not shipped due to customer feedback.

 **Since we are still testing these features, you are required to opt in.
 Please [contact us](mailto:usql@microsoft.com) if you want to explore any of the private preview capabilities.**

 A _public preview_ feature means that we provide you with the opt-in setting in the release notes and the feature is normally accessible in the default experience after you opt-in.
-Compared to a released feature, it may still change its APIs or details in behavior, but we plan on releasing the feature and will provide normal support if you encounter any issues.
+Compared to a released feature, there may still be changes in its APIs or details in behavior, These are features we are planning to release and will provide normal support if you encounter any issues.

 #### Input File Set uses less resources when operating on many small files (is in Public Preview)